 Atheist Peter Watson, in his book The Age of Atheists, presents Nietzsche as the beating heart behind all atheism that comes after him.
 Nietzsche is the prototype of current intellectual atheism.

-In the third section of my Philosophy of Religion class I begin with Nietzsche's famous "Parable of the Madman," from his book The Joyful Wisdom.
-Here are the expectations for my students.
+In the Fall 2018 semester I taught my final Philosophy of Religion class.
+In that class I presented Nietzsche's famous "Parable of the Madman," from his book The Joyful Wisdom.
+I expected my students to know the following.

 EXPLAIN NIETZSCHE'S "PARABLE OF THE MADMAN"

 1. Spell 'Nietzsche.'
 (I once put this question on a written exam.
 I was pleased that 95% of my students got the answer right.
-It is a mark of good teaching when the great majority are getting the correct answer.
+It is a mark of good teaching when nearly all students get the correct answer.
 What is the value of being able to spell 'Nietzsche'?
 Imagine you are dating someone you want to break up with, but don't know how.
 On your next date tell them, "I can spell 'Nietzsche'."
 Then, spell it.
 The relationship will be over at that point.
-The ball will be in the other's court, and they will be looking for ways to graciously break up with you.
+The ball will be in the other's court, and they will be looking for ways to break up with you.
 Or, in an unlikely turn of events, they will believe they have finally found their soul mate.)

 2. Explain what Nietzsche means by "the horizon of the infinite.'